-Tamar Frankel is Professor of Law at Boston University.
+Tamar Frankel is Professor of Law at Boston University and the Chairwoman of the Institute’s Board of Advisors.
 A leading expert of fiduciary law, finance law, corporate governance, mutual funds and the regulation of the financial system, she is the author of numerous books, including: Fiduciary Law (2010), Trust and Honesty, America’s Business Culture at a Crossroad (2006), Securitization (2006).
 Frankel has published more than 70 articles and book chapters.

 Luis A. Aguilar served as a Commissioner at the U.S. Securities and Exchange Commission (SEC) from July 31, 2008 to December 31, 2015.
 Aguilar became the eighth longest-serving Commissioner in SEC history, and was one of only three Commissioners to have been nominated by two U.S. Presidents from two different political parties.
 He is a recognized leader in the nexus of corporate governance, cybersecurity, investor protection, and publicly traded companies.
 Currently, he is a partner in Falcon Cyber Investments, an equity investment vehicle focused on cybersecurity investments.
 Additionally, he has been active in numerous civic and business associations and currently serves on the Boards of Directors of Envestnet, Inc. (NYSE: ENV) and Donnelley Financial Solutions, Inc. (NYSE: DFIN).
 Prior to his SEC appointment, Aguilar was active in business and law and focused on issues related to corporate governance.